MKesslerR/Kessler_Noetzli-Research-Proposal/Readme.md

 ## Abstract
 <!-- (50-60 words) -->
 The project aims to analyze our walking patterns as dog owners.
-We are interested in investigating how the walking patterns differ between recreational dog walks and commuting walks.
-We will use our GPS data to evaluate our movement patterns in terms of behavior, distance covered, weather, duration, speed, and the matrix.

-The project aims to analyze our walking patterns as dog owners.
 We are interested in investigating how the walking patterns differ between recreational- and functional-dog walks (the minimal requirement for the dog’s well-being).
-We will use our GPS data to evaluate our movement patterns in terms of behavior, distance covered, weather, duration, speed, and the matrix.
+We will use our GPS data to evaluate our movement patterns in terms of behavior, distance covered, weather, duration, speed, and land use type.

 ## Research Questions
 <!-- (50-60 words) -->
-•	How do recreational dog walks differ from commute walks?
 •	How do recreational dog-walks differ from functional-dog walks?
 •	Are functional dog walks more similar than recreational dog walks?
 •	Are recreational dog walks influenced by weather (precipitation), i.e is the distance affected by precipitation?